 Prep Time: 30 min.

 - ½ cup low-fat ricotta cheese

 - 1 egg white

-- Drop ravioli into a large pot of water at a full boil.
-Don’t crowd them as they’ll stick together; rather, make sure there’s plenty of space for them to move about as they boil.
-Cook for 4-5 minutes.
+- Bring a large pot of water to a boil.
+Cook ravioli until they float to the top (4-5 minutes).
 Remove from the water with a slotted spoon and serve immediately with your favorite sauce.